dedifferentiation[dē dif′ər en′s̸hē ā′s̸hən]

 a reversal of cell development, esp. in plants, so that the differentiation that had occurred previously is lost and the cell becomes more generalized in structure

-Regression of a specialized cell or tissue to a simpler, more embryonic, unspecialized form.
+Reversion of a specialized cell or tissue to an unspecialized form.
 Dedifferentiation may occur before the regeneration of appendages in plants and certain animals and in the development of some cancers.